 The Cane Corso is a large, muscular breed.
 Males are usually between 25-28 inches tall at the withers and weigh about 110 pounds on average, whereas females are slightly smaller with an average range of 23 – 26 inches in height at the shoulder and weighting around 40-45 kg.

-Cane Corso dog breed is a very loyal and protective type of dog.
+The temperament of a cane corso Cane Corso dog breed is a very loyal and protective type of dog.
 They are serious, intelligent, watchful dogs with an imposing appearance.
 One characteristic that stands out about this particular breed is their loyalty to its owners.
 The Cane Corso will be more than happy to become your best friend for life!
 These beautiful dogs certainly know how to make an entrance!
 While they are very friendly, Cane Corso dogs should be introduced gradually to other animals and people.
 They tend to believe that the world revolves around them so their owners need to take charge of training at a young age or this dog will become too stubborn.
+You must check out our latest blog post If you’re interested in learning more about why your Cane Corso is ignoring your commands.

 -It is recommended for families with children to own a Cane Corso because they get along well with them. -They are very intelligent and boast an impressive list of skills that make them ideal for various activities like agility or hunting.